EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 * pre-template-lit
 * post-template-lit or pre-paint (same thing)
 * post-paint - rarely if ever gets used.
 But here for conceptual purposes.
-* updates - technically not part of the connectedCallback, update functions are called after connectedCallback is finished.
+* updates - (see the reactivity section later in this article) technically not part of the connectedCallback, update functions are called after connectedCallback is finished.
 These are custom functions that modify elements in the template, or could even just re-render the whole template.

 #### pre-template-lit
 Get things ready so you can turn the template into a document fragment.